 Whereas at the Victoria St end, the gate line is off to one side at the entrance to the concourse.
 This means you can walk from the downhill entrance to the one closer to Sky Tower, without passing the ticket gates.

-From the eastern Victoria St entrance with the gate line to the left and the escalators up to the western exit on the right.
+Looking from the eastern Victoria St entrance, with the gate line to the left (the concourse extends all the way to Wellesley) and the escalators up to the western exit on the right (which bring you up to street level between Albert St and Federal St).

-In other words, pedestrians using the south side of Victoria St will be able to use the station as a covered shortcut to avoid having to wait at the Albert St intersection.
+In other words, pedestrians walking on the south side of Victoria St will be able to use the station as a covered shortcut to avoid having to wait at the Albert St intersection.

 Victoria St entrance to Te Waihorotiu.
 If you’re just walking uphill and you don’t want to wait at the next intersection, you can cut through the station and pop out between Albert and Federal Sts.